FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 In this section, we will create a table in our database to store product data.

 1. Drag an Inject node onto canvas, and keep it unchanged.
-2. Click on the PostgreSQL node that we have added previously, and paste the following SQL command into the query input field.
+2. Click on the PostgreSQL node we added previously and paste the following SQL command into the query input field.
 (I have added comments for your understanding of SQL commands)

 ```sql
 -- Create a table named product_data if it does not already exist